neuschaefer/reform-handbook/src/source/advanced.rst

    saveenv
    boot

-TODO: Provide an easier/automated way of doing this.
+TODO: Provide an easier/automated way of copying the system to SSD.